KaimiHuang/graduationrate/ReportSummary.md

-This project explores factors that might be related to the graduation rate of students in an anonymous engineering program.
+This project first explores factors that might be related to students' graduation rate in an anonymous graduate program.
+During the analysis, a hidden factor, Covid-19, was discovered.
+It was tested to be significantly related to graduation rate.
+Inlcluding it as an additional predictor and using logistic regression, a model that can make predictions with high accuracy, precision, and recall was found.